Praxen

 • GitHub Action — run on a schedule and post the .txt summary as a comment.

-Because Praxen is stateless and produces deterministic outputs (modulo timestamp), CI integration is straightforward.
+Because Praxen is stateless and emits machine-readable JSON, CI integration is straightforward.
 The JSON output is the right format for automated downstream consumers.

 Large workspaces and context sizing

-3. Scope the input to the agent, not the whole repo.
-Point Praxen at the agent's core surface — its prompts, skill files, code, config, and the Worker Remit — and leave out what isn't the agent: node_modules and vendored dependencies, .git, dist / build output, large data and log files, test fixtures.
+2. Scope to the agent, not the whole repo.
+Point Praxen at the agent's own surface — prompts, skill files, code, config, and the Worker Remit — and leave out node_modules, vendored dependencies, .git, build output, and large data/log files.
 The Worker Remit defines what's in scope; the input path should match.
-(Praxen already samples large logs and lockfiles rather than reading them whole — but the cleanest fix is to not hand it the bulk in the first place.)

 Troubleshooting